Television in Bangladesh: List of television channels

-The Government of Bangladesh has permitted 45 local privately owned television channels to broadcast as of 2019, of which 34 channels are currently broadcasting.
+The Government of Bangladesh has permitted 48 local privately owned television channels to broadcast as of 2025, of which 36 channels are currently broadcasting.
 All of the private television channels in Bangladesh broadcast solely on satellite and cable television, and BTV Dhaka, BTV Chittagong, and Sangsad Television are the only three television channels in the entire country that broadcast on terrestrial television.
 Bangladesh Television broadcasts nationwide terrestrially via its fourteen relay stations.

 State-owned Bangladesh Television, the owner of BTV Dhaka and BTV Chittagong, is the oldest television broadcaster in Bangladesh, having to be founded in 1971.
-For a brief period of time, Ekushey Television was the first and only privately owned terrestrial channel in the country, and was also the first of its kind in South Asia, until its closure in 2002.
-Bangladesh has four state-owned television channels, which are BTV Dhaka, BTV Chittagong, BTV World, and Sangsad Television, the country's parliamentary television channel.
-The network announced to establish six more television stations in the future.
-In total, there are 38 television channels currently on-air in Bangladesh.
+For a brief period of time, Ekushey Television was the first and only privately owned terrestrial channel in the country and was also the first of its kind in South Asia, until its closure in 2002.
+Bangladesh has four state-owned television channels, which are BTV Dhaka, BTV Chittagong, BTV News, and Sangsad Television, the country's parliamentary television channel.
+The network announced the establishment of six more television stations in the future.
+In total, there are 40 television channels currently on air in Bangladesh.
+BTV formerly had an international service named BTV World, launched in 2004.
+It was replaced with BTV News by the end of 2024.